The Ultimate Gravity SMTP Guide: Everything You Need to Know

 Here’s what we’ll cover over the rest of this post:

-It is important to note that Gravity SMTP is currently only available with a Gravity Forms Elite license.
-If you have an active Elite license, simply head on over to your Gravity Forms Account section to download Gravity SMTP today.
+It is important to note that Gravity SMTP is currently only available with a Gravity Forms Elite, Nonprofit, or Developer license.
+If you have one of these licenses, simply head on over to your Gravity Forms Account section to download Gravity SMTP today.
 Check out this documentation for help with your license key.

 How Gravity SMTP Can Fix Your WordPress Site’s Emails (Key Features)